Make a bowl of this Walnut Baba Ganoush with fresh, seasonal eggplant. You'll love the smooth dip with the crunchy, nutty walnuts!

-Let’s face it, eggplant kind of sucks.
+Let's face it, eggplant usually kind of sucks.
 Out of all the vegetables, it is probably my least favorite.
 It takes a lot of other flavors to make it taste good.
-And sure, eggplant rollatini is AMAZING, but that is because it is smothered in sauce and cheese and all kinds of unhealthy goodness.
+And sure, eggplant rollatini is AMAZING, but that is because it is fried, smothered in sauce and cheese and all kinds of unhealthy goodness.
 And eggplant rollatini is also kind of a pain to make.
-I also don’t really like eggplant texture in general – I have a hard time eating any recipes where the eggplant is thicker than in eggplant rollatini.

 Just my luck, we've been getting a lot of eggplant in our CSA this year.
 After trying to improvise all kinds of healthier recipes with it, I decided to give up and go back to this classic - baba ganoush.
 This is probably the only eggplant recipe that is healthy, easy to make, tastes good, and has a nice texture.
 Or rather, it does not have a noticeable eggplant texture because it has the texture of a dip, and that is good enough for me.
 The garlic and the lemon juice really make this dip delicious, and the olive oil makes everything nice and smooth.
 I did throw in some walnuts into this baba ganoush for a nice crunch, and that is my favorite part.